CONNECTION

 Your Workplace Relationships

-Easy to dismiss these as purely transactional.
-But for a lot of midlife men, these are the relationships you spend the most waking hours inside.
+Easy to dismiss these as purely transactional, but for a lot of midlife men, these are the connections you spend the most waking hours inside.
 They matter more than you give them credit for.

 The Midlife Shift at Work